 Tips for Remaining Flexible as a Travel Nurse

-Nurse and nurse practitioner flexibility takes practice, especially as a travel nurse, but with these tips, you can master the skill:
+Maintaining flexibility in the healthcare industry takes practice, especially as a travel nurse, but with these tips, you can master the skill:

 - Be prepared for last-minute instructions – When you’re a traveler and you have an assignment starting on Monday, you can expect to receive instructions on when and where to report the Thursday or Friday before.